jlesage/docker-handbrake/DOCKERHUB.md

     --name=handbrake \
     -p 5800:5800 \
     -v /docker/appdata/handbrake:/config:rw \
-    -v $HOME:/storage:ro \
+    -v /home/user:/storage:ro \
-    -v $HOME/HandBrake/watch:/watch:rw \
+    -v /home/user/HandBrake/watch:/watch:rw \
-    -v $HOME/HandBrake/output:/output:rw \
+    -v /home/user/HandBrake/output:/output:rw \
     jlesage/handbrake
 ```

 Where:
   - `/docker/appdata/handbrake`: This is where the application stores its configuration, states, log and any files needing persistency.
-  - `$HOME`: This location contains files from your host that need to be accessible to the application.
+  - `/home/user`: This location contains files from your host that need to be accessible to the application.
-  - `$HOME/HandBrake/watch`: This is where videos to be automatically converted are located
+  - `/home/user/HandBrake/watch`: This is where videos to be automatically converted are located
-  - `$HOME/HandBrake/output`: This is where automatically converted video files are written.
+  - `/home/user/HandBrake/output`: This is where automatically converted video files are written.

 Browse to `http://your-host-ip:5800` to access the HandBrake GUI.
 Files from the host appear under the `/storage` folder in the container.